 Who am I in a nutshell?
-A food loving, chocolate-obsessed mom who has a desperate need to share my favorite tried-and-true recipes with the world.
+A food loving, dark chocolate-obsessed mom who has a desperate need to share my favorite tried-and-true recipes with the world.
 That would about sum it up.

 Almost a decade ago, I started this blog, thinking it would be fun to share recipes on the good ol’ internet with my sisters and mom who lived across the country.
 I remember the exact moment when I realized real, live, non-family persons were looking at the recipes, too.
 And commenting!
 And coming back.
 Once I got over being freaked out, I realized how fun food blogging could be.

 Ten years later and this homegrown food blog has developed into so much more than I ever could have envisioned.
 Millions of readers each month, opportunities I never would have imagined, a chance to share scary personal experiences (and in turn be inspired by your stories), a whole lot of yummy food staring me and my family in the face, and so many connections and friendships with readers all over the globe.

 Even now, all these years later, my motives for food blogging haven’t changed.
 I just want to share great recipes (and tips and tutorials and an occasional funny story).
 I try very hard to keep this space unsponsored and genuine.

 I currently reside on 25 acres in the southwest part of Idaho (moved here from Northern Minnesota by way of Wisconsin and Cache Valley, Utah) with my brood of five children and my biggest supporter and husband, Brian (not to mention our 9 chickens, 4 cows, 2 horses, 1 dog, 1 cat, 1 bearded dragon and hoard of honey bees).

 I am fiercely loyal to my little family.
 I have a strong belief in Jesus Christ.
 And I find tremendous joy in making other people happy through crazy delicious, amazing food.